Policy and practical tips on collecting and using exemplars to enhance student assessment literacy.

 What are exemplars?

-Exemplars are carefully chosen examples of student work which are used to illustrate dimensions of quality and to clarify assessment expectations (Carless & Chan 2017).
+Exemplars are carefully chosen example submissions which are used to illustrate dimensions of quality and to clarify assessment expectations (Carless & Chan 2017).

 Where possible exemplars should align to or match the specific assessment.
 It should also be made clear (e.g. by annotation or provision of feedback) how the exemplars map against the marking criteria.